seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 | Jordan Lundy     | 30086686 | jordan427-prog |

 # Introduction
+This lab explores mutation and GUI testing to familiarize ourselves with the processes involved with these tests.
+We also get the opportunity to explore testing tools.

+Mutation testing is when the SUT is modified in order to assess the quality of test cases and help improve them.
+We are using `Pitest` on our java code from previous labs to inject faults and learn to interpret mutation scores.

+GUI testing is when a GUI is tested through clicks and inputs which cannot be modeled like regular JUnit tests.
+We will use Selenium to record and replay test cases developed for the Sportcheck page, Walmart page, or Best Buy page.
+We will also explore and compare the `Sikulix` tool as an alternative.
 # Analysis of 10 Mutants of the Range class

 # Report all the statistics and the mutation score for each test class